W4G1/multithreading/README.md

 <br />

 **Multithreading** is a TypeScript library that brings robust, Rust-inspired concurrency primitives to the JavaScript ecosystem.
-It provides a thread-pool architecture, strict memory safety semantics, and synchronization primitives like Mutexes, Read-Write Locks, and Condition Variables.
+It provides a thread-pool architecture, strict memory safety semantics, and synchronization primitives like Mutexes, Semaphores, Read-Write Locks, and Condition Variables.

 This library is designed to abstract away the complexity of managing `WebWorkers`, serialization, and `SharedArrayBuffer` complexities, allowing developers to write multi-threaded code that looks and feels like standard asynchronous JavaScript.